 The simplest way to strengthen your willpower is to test it intentionally.
 Put yourself at odds with your natural impulses to practice overcoming them.
 Fasting, for example, challenges and thereby strengthens your ability to uphold a commitment.

 Waking up earlier without snoozing your alarm also takes significant self-control.
 Or you can go to a store you like, and buy nothing.
 Anytime you change a routine or start a new habit is a chance to embrace this sort of challenge.

-Adding to the pile of reasons it’s so important to move your body from time to time, it’s beneficial to your ability to make decisions and manage your behavior and impulses.
+Adding to the pile of reasons to move your body from time to time, it benefits your ability to make decisions and manage your behavior and impulses.
 Exercise is excellent for blood flow.
 Blood flow is great for juicing up your brain for all the cool stuff it can do, like feeling happy and avoiding bad decisions.

-On top of that, exercise is a textbook willpower challenge – when your body starts to say “I’m done,” your brain has the option to say, “no, you’re not, not yet.”
-This challenge engages your willpower drive and trains it to be stronger.
+On top of that, exercise is a textbook willpower challenge – when your body starts to say, “I’m done,” your brain can say, “no, you’re not, not yet.”
+This practice engages your willpower drive and trains it to be stronger.

 Reserve your self-control

-Willpower challenges are fantastic for developing the strength of your decision-making over time, but far less so when they have to compete with all of the things that are unconsciously draining your energy.
+Willpower challenges are effective at developing the strength of your decision-making over time, but far less so when they have to compete with everything unconsciously draining your energy.

 Muscles need more than exercise.
-They also needed to be protected from exhaustion so that we can continue to rely on them.
-If your resolve is constantly depleting, you won’t be able to use it to elevate yourself.
-So try some of these strategies to guard your willpower and take it back for yourself:
+They also need to be protected from exhaustion so we can continue to rely on them.
+If your willpower is constantly running out, you won’t be able to use it to elevate yourself.
+So try some of these strategies to guard your will and take it back for yourself: